 6. A vertical banner is a great investment!

-7. Consider buying customized bookmarks.
+7. Give away customized bookmarks.

 Adding in a free bookmark when someone buys your novel is a relatively cheap way to earn bonus points.
 Readers get very excited when the book comes with a bookmark!
 It can be a symbol from your novel, or the cover, or character art, or even just your signature, as long as it’s unique and matches your aesthetic and theme.
 I’ve seen a lot of authors utilize a free bookmark that doubles as their business card with all of their contact information on it.

 8. Postcards are another worthwhile low-cost marketing investment.

 Making postcards (again, I used Vistaprint) with your cover on the front and the synopsis on the back helps you reach those uncertain readers.
 If someone seems to be on the fence about buying your book but then ends up walking away without making a purchase, you can give them a postcard to keep your novel in the front of their mind.

 9. Have bags available for customers.